Grahnz/TwitchIRC-Unity/README.md

 ## API
 Sending:

-- TwitchIRC.SendMessage(string msg)
+- TwitchIRC.SendMsg(string msg)
 - TwitchIRC.SendCommand(string cmd)

 Reading:
  Add a listener via:
-- TwitchIRC.messageRecievedEvent.AddListener(function)
+- TwitchIRC.messageRecievedEvent.AddListener(function(string))

 For an example see TwitchChatExample.cs

 ## Known issues
-- If you send more than 20 commands or messages to the server within a 30 second period, you will get locked out for 8 hours automatically.
-These are **not** lifted so please be careful when working with IRC!
+- Please tell me if you find any!